CloudburstSys/PonyPixel/README.md

 Thanks for those who ran PonyPixel!
 We succeeded.
 A final python script has been bundled with this final update to allow you to see the final total damage.
 To use it, run `python checkDamage.py`.

-I have a donation page at https://ko-fi.com/cloudburstsys if you wish to donate, however it is not required at all.
+~~I have a donation page at https://ko-fi.com/cloudburstsys if you wish to donate, however it is not required at all.~~ paypal fucked me over, trying to resolve

 Thank you soldier.
 Pony on.